-Once any air pockets have purged from the water lines and water flows freely, close all of the faucets.
+Once any air pockets have purged from the water lines and water flows freely, close all the faucets.
 The city water supply is pressurized; therefore, the water pump is not needed when the water system of the vehicle is connected to the city water system.

-NOTE: If city water pressure is more than 60 psi, Tiffin Motor Homes recommends to use a water pressure regulator to prevent damage to the motorhome.
+NOTE: If city water pressure is more than 60 psi, Tiffin Motorhomes recommends using a water pressure regulator to prevent damage to the motorhome.

-FILLING THE FRESHWATER TANK
+FILLING THE FRESHWATER TANK: